 Now, when they say “study cards,” you may have flash cards come to mind, but that’s not quite what these are.
 Each period contains a set of “cards” that contain outlines of key concepts, important vocabulary, videos, interactive maps, audio clips, images, and more.

 All of the above resources cover content.
 Now what if you also need test-taking tips?
-Gilder Lehrman’s got you covered here, too.
-Their Vimeo channel has four videos dedicated to AP US History Study Skills— one each for multiple choice, short answer, long essay, and document-based questions.
+Gilder Lehrman’s got you covered here, too, with a lots of study tips.

 When you’re ready for a practice test, try this multiple choice practice test.